 But although there is evidence to support that intercultural relationships can make you more creative, don’t feel restricted or intentional in finding an intercultural partner.
 After all, how do we characterize foreign culture anyways?
 Every relationship could be viewed as intercultural in a sense that romantic partners often grew up in different backgrounds and had different life experiences.

-The message I’m trying to send across ultimately is that, the effort and investment we make during a relationship predicts how much we influence (hopefully in a positive way) each other and learn from each other.
-Trying to understand and adopt the positive life attitudes of a partner can often bring about better relationships, as well as positive self growth!
+Ultimately, the effort and investment we make during a relationship predicts how much we influence (hopefully in a positive way) each other and learn from each other.
+Trying to understand and adopt the positive life attitudes of a partner can often bring about better relationships, as well as positive self growth.